Mac diagnostics · v0.1.9

 What macOS does it need?

 macOS 14 (Sonoma) or later, on Apple Silicon.
-Intel Macs and macOS 13 are not supported in v0.1.0.
+Intel Macs and macOS 13 are not supported.

 Why not the Mac App Store?